New & Used BMW 3-Series: In Depth

-The BMW 3-Series is available as a mid-size sedan, coupe, or convertible in the frugal 320i or 328i, the quick 335i, and the track-ready M3 models.
-Whichever model you choose, the 3-Series is one of the most recognizable cars in the world that has an enviable standing for performance and upscale luxury.
+The BMW 3-Series is offered as a mid-size sedan, coupe, or convertible in the economical 320i or 328i, the fast 335i, and the track-ready M3 models.
+Whichever model you choose, the 3-Series is one of the most recognizable cars on the planet that has an enviable standing for performance and upscale luxury.
 Next year, though, the coupe, convertible, and M models will receive 4-Series badging.

 See our 2014 BMW 3-Series review for pricing with options, specifications, and gas mileage ratings.

 The BMW 3-Series has its strongest competitors in vehicles like the Audi A4 and Mercedes-Benz C-Class, with the Cadillac ATS coming on strong, and the new Infiniti Q50 threatening even more than its G37 predecessor could bring.

 Pricing, though not inexpensive, is nonetheless competitive in the segment, and is in part the reason for BMW's introduction of the new 2013 320i model in the U.S.-- a new lower-powered model that hopes to fend off the compact Mercedes-Benz CLA and Audi A3 until BMW can offer its own front-drive compact sedan.

 The first generation 3-Series, the E21, was launched in 1975 but didn’t arrive in the U.S. until 1977.
 It served as the replacement for the 2002 and was originally only available as a two-door and with four-cylinder engines.
 The first straight-six-powered BMW 3-Series didn’t arrive until 1977.